fmerizzi/Era5toCERRAFullDomain/README.md

 # Era5toCERRAFullDomain
-A repository containing the code for downscaling from ERA5 to CERRA with multiple neural architectures on the full domain
+A repository containing the code for downscaling from ERA5 to CERRA with multiple neural architectures on the full domain.

+File description:

 - setup.py, global variables definition
 - utils.py, accessory functions, metrics